proximitytoabsence/3-gods/README.md

 This repository contains an original question I developed to break the internal logic of the Hardest Logic Puzzle Ever.

-The question — *“If a god can tell the truth, can he also lie?”* — destabilizes the framework by introducing a truth condition that causes undefined behavior across all three god identities (truth-teller, liar, and random).
+The question — *“If a god can tell the truth, can it also lie?”* — destabilizes the framework by introducing a truth condition that causes undefined behavior across all three god identities (truth-teller, liar, and random).
 The result is a breakdown of the puzzle’s assumptions and a collapse of its solution model.

 This is not a new puzzle.
 It is a targeted philosophical exploit of a very specific logic structure.